Not every person buying Portuguese property is super-rich. But don’t let that put you off! Portugal is attracting foreigners at a record pace!

 The climate, the good food, the hospitality, the low cost of living, and the tax benefits, make the country the choice for foreigners and influencers.
 Portugal is not only as a great holiday destination but also as a good place to live.
 And in fact, more and more foreigners are choosing to buy a house in Portugal.

 If you are thinking of doing so but are afraid to go ahead because it looks like a complicated process, don’t worry, as we will explain here the most important.

 How to Buy Portuguese Property

-Understandably, foreigners and influencers have doubts when considering buying a home outside their country of origin.
+Understandably, everyone has doubts when considering buying a home outside their country of origin.
 The desire to buy a house for vacation or even to live more permanently often clashes with uncertainty.